eruizbayod/GraduationProject/README.md

 pip install tensorflow==1.15.0
 pip install numpy
 pip install opencv-python

+## See Releases for datasets or use "links to datasets.txt" to access them via google drive

 Model Checkpoint
 Ensure you have the pre-trained GAN model checkpoint files saved in the ./models/ directory: